Screenshots

 General Information:

-Several command line options are available to change the screen resolution (-x "width" -y "height", switch to full screen (-f), disable textures (-d 0), change geometric detail (-g "level") and so on.
+Several command line options are available in order to change the screen resolution (-x "width" -y "height"), switch to full screen (-f), disable textures (-d 0), change geometric detail levels (-g "level") and so on.

-Enter "apool -h" to get a full list of commands available.
+"apool -h" shows a full list of command line options.

-During the game press "F1" to get the help screen showing up the keyboard settings.
-ESC quits the game in almost every situation.
+During the game press "F1" in order to get a help screen showing keyboard settings.
+"ESC" quits the game.

 back to planetjahn.de